converged-computing/operator-experiments/google/bare-metal-comparison/compute-engine/build-images/README.md

 ### Image Creation

 The `build-images.sh` script creates Flux Framework GCP images by submitting config files to Cloud Build.
-The script requires a `-z <zone>` command line argument.
+The script requires
+- `-z <zone>` command line argument.
 The following arguments control which images are built
 - `-a <arm-machine-type>` creates a Flux Framework compute node image for the ARM64 architecture
 - `-x <x86_64-machine-type>` creates a Flux Framework compute node image for the x86_64 architecture
 - `-m <manager-machine-type>` creates a Flux Framework management node image, must be an x86_64 architecture machine type in this release